 All mlpack development is done on GitHub.
 In addition to that, there are a few channels of communication:

 Everyone is welcome to contribute to mlpack.
 But before becoming a contributor, it's often useful to understand mlpack as a user.
 So, a good place to start is to download mlpack and use the Python bindings, Julia bindings or the command-line programs to perform machine learning tasks.
-You can also write C++ programs to perform machine learning tasks with mlpack; here are some basic examples.
+You can also write C++ programs to perform machine learning tasks with mlpack; the examples repository has many examples.

 Once you have an idea of what's included in mlpack and how a user might use it, then a good next step would be to set up a development environment.
 Once you have that set up, you can build mlpack from source and explore the codebase to see how it's organized.
 It may even be useful to try and make small changes to the code, then rebuild the command-line programs and see what your changes did.